rkdarst/scicomp/tut/algorithms-data-structures/algorithms-data-structures.rst

 Example 2: Time complexity of lists and sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Let us do a quick example of lists and sets.
+* Let us do a quick example of lists and sets: Time to find an
+  "average" element.

 .. python::